 Lincoln Park Social Security Disability Attorneys

 Our law firm features 11 attorneys with more than 80 years of combined experience and a team of highly skilled and knowledgeable case managers and legal assistants.
-We focus all of this talent and resources on one thing – helping people like you throughout the Ann Arbor area to pursue the federal disability benefits they are due.
+We focus all of this talent and resources on one thing – helping people like you throughout the Lincoln Park area to pursue the federal disability benefits they are due.

 We know every little detail about the claims process, and we also know the big impact that benefits can have on our clients’ lives.
 We truly care about their future and work hard for them.
 We are proud to say that many clients come to us because they heard about us from those we served in the past.